vimlord/Recipe-Name-Generation/README.md

 because of compatibility issues between Keras and the Tensorflow 2.0 beta).
 You will need Jupyter notebook to run any of the notebooks, as well as Numpy.

+## Future Work

+I don't know if I plan to do more with this project.
+However, I had a couple of ideas for how to extend the project:

+* Full recipe generation including
+    * Full instructions
+    * Ingredient list
+* Ingredient generation
+* Recipe image generation from recipe names

 ## Licenses

 The dataset used in the notebooks called Recipe Box provided by Eight Portions